shutter-network/keyper-payer/README.md

 # Keyper Payer

-This project enables keypers to accept payment for their service.
+This project enables keypers to accept payment for their service in SPT.
 It consists of a smart contract and a corresponding monitoring script.
-By deploying and configuring the contract, the keypers communicate the price they want to be paid.
+By deploying and configuring the contract, the keypers communicate the price in SPT per second they want to be paid.
 The keypers run the monitoring script on their machines.
 If it detects that the keyeprs have been insufficiently paid, it shuts down the node.

 ## Requirements